mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/loading-tool-palettes-mac.md

 Now that you have Tool Palette Collection *plist*, you need to add it to your plugin as a resource.
 The best practice is to create a folder within your project called *Resources* (or similar) and move your Tool Palette Collection *plist* into to that folder.  *NOTE*: You are free to place your *plist* anywhere you think appropriate.

-1. Open *Xamarin Studio* if you have not done so already and open your plugin project.
+1. Open *Visual Studio for Mac* if you have not done so already and open your plugin project.
 1. Right-click your plugin project in the *Solution Explorer* and select *Add* > *New Folder*...
 1. Name this folder *Resources* (or similar).
 1. Right-click the new *Resources* folder in the *Solution Explorer* and select *Add* > *Add Files...*.